DIPlib/diplib/changelogs/diplib_next.md

       `dip::Framework::NewTriadicScanLineFilter()` and `dip::Framework::NewTetradicScanLineFilter()`, which are now
       deprecated.

+- `dip::FindHoughCircles()` and its sub-function `dip::PointDistanceDistribution()` have a new argument `options`, through which one can pass the option `"normalized"` to avoid a bias towards larger circles.

 ### Bug fixes

 - `dip::Image::Mask` used multiplication for masking, which doesn't work to mask out NaN or Infinity values.